leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/kqueue-the-express-version.md

     // First we create the event queue.
     // The size argument is ignored but needs to be larger than 0 let queue = unsafe { ffi::kqueue() };
-    // We handle errors in this example by just panicing. if queue < 0 {
+    // We handle errors in this example by just panicking. if queue < 0 {
         panic!(io::Error::last_os_error());
     }

     // As you'll see below, we need a place to store the streams so they're
     // not closed
     let mut streams = vec![];

-    // We crate 5 requests to an an endpoint we control the delay on for i in 1..6 {
+    // We crate 5 requests to an endpoint we control the delay on for i in 1..6 {
-        // This site has an api to simulate slow responses from a server let addr = "slowwly.robertomurray.co.uk:80";
+        // This site has an API to simulate slow responses from a server let addr = "slowwly.robertomurray.co.uk:80";
         let mut stream = TcpStream::connect(addr).unwrap();

         // The delay is passed in to the GET request as milliseconds.
-        // We'll create delays in decending order so we sould recieve
+        // We'll create delays in descending order so we should receive
         // them as `5, 4, 3, 2, 1`
         let delay = (5 - i) * 1000;
         let request = format!(